nhtua/koa-starter-kit/README.md

 ```

 ### Dev's shortcuts
-There are npm configurations which provides some commands to do things quickly.
+There are npm commands for dev's stuff.

 - Run the server during the development
 ```shell
 npm start
 ```

-- Build and transpile code into ES2015 for production
+- Build and transpile code into Javascript for production
 ```shell
 npm run build
 ```

-- Run server as production (after building product)
+- Run server as production (run the Js transpiled code)
 ```shell
 npm run serve
 ```